SoK: Differential Privacies: Quantification of privacy loss (Q)

 \subsection{Multidimensional definitions}

-Allowing a small probability of error $\del$ by using the same concept as in $\epsdel$-DP is very common; a lot of new DP definitions were proposed in the literature with such a parameter.
+Allowing a small probability of error $\del$ by using the same concept as in $\epsdel$-DP is very common; many new DP definitions were proposed in the literature with such a parameter.
 Unless it creates a particularly notable effect, we do not mention it explicitly and present the definitions without this parameter.

 Definitions in this section can be used as standalone concepts: $\epsdel$-DP is omnipresent in the literature, and the principle of averaging risk is natural enough for R\'enyi privacy to be used in practical settings, like posterior sampling~\cite{geumlek2017renyi} or resistance to adversarial inputs in machine learning~\cite{pinot2019unified}.
 Most variants in this section, however, are only used as technical tools to get better results on composition or privacy amplification~\cite{dwork2014algorithmic,wang2018subsampled,feldman2018privacy,lee2018concentrated}.